An itinerary of discovery at the original gateway to the American West in Bentonville, Little Rock and other cultural cities in Arkansas

 Enjoy breakfast and depart for Altus and Arkansas’ wine country.

 Arkansas is the oldest and largest grape juice and wine-producing state in the southern United States.
-Drawn by the Benedictine of Subiaco Abbey, a colony of German-Swiss immigrants settled in the foothills of the Ozark Mountains and began growing grapes in the 1870s at Altus in Franklin County.
+Drawn by the Benedictine of Subiaco Abbey, a colony of German-Swiss immigrants, settled in the foothills of the Ozark Mountains and began growing grapes in the 1870s.
 Experience true farm-to-table dining at Post Vineyards’ Trellis Room, where local flavor is grown right outside the kitchen.
-Then tour St. Mary’s Catholic Church, famous for its murals adorned with gold leaf, painted by a German artist Fridolin Fuchs during World War I, with Altus residents serving as models.
-Visit one (or all!) of the six wineries operating in Altus, Post Winery, Wiederkehr Wine Cellars, Mount Bethel Winery, Chateau Aux Arc, Dionysus Wine and Brew and Neumeier Winery for a tour and tasting.
+Then tour St. Mary’s Catholic Church, famous for its gold leaf murals, painted by a German artist Fridolin Fuchs during World War I. Evidently, Altus residents served as models.
+Visit one (or all!) of the six wineries operating in Altus including, Post Winery, Wiederkehr Wine Cellars, Mount Bethel Winery, Chateau Aux Arc, Dionysus Wine and Brew and Neumeier Winery for a tour and tasting.

 After experiencing the vineyards of the Arkansas River Valley, stay overnight at the highest point in Arkansas, The Lodge at Mount Magazine.
 From its setting on the mountain’s south bluff, the lodge offers breathtaking views of the Petit Jean River Valley and Blue Mountain Lake in the distance.